wreckitralphito/papers_project/README.md

     <li style="font-weight: bold;">
         <b>Log in or create an account</b>
         <p>
-            Click the corresponding buttons on the upper right corner of the website and input the necessary information.
+            Click the corresponding buttons on the upper right corner of the website and input the necessary information. <br>
         </p>
     </li>
     <li style="font-weight: bold;">